Google

 Your compete MICRO*scope for today

-You are the type of person who knows when every store in the city is getting a new shipment even before they do.
-Family and friends occasionally bring you to the paint store when they want to match a particularly obscure color, which happens to be the color of a piece of clothing that you're wearing.
-Today, you are likely to spend a great deal of time watching the shopping channel trying to buy either income tax software or a how-to book on the art of negotiation.
-Be on the lookout for celebrities who speak directly to you through your television.
-You should consider shopping at stores or businesses beginning with the letter T, but do not buy any products with a serial number or product code containing the number 179897.
+You are the type of person who does not balance form and function or style and substance, for you the latest trend trumps all.
+Family and friends never fail to notice when you enter a room.
+Today, you are likely to spend a great deal of time looking for a downtown retail store trying to buy either a how-to book on the art of negotiation or a flower arrangement for your aunt.
+Be on the lookout for neighborhood pets, especially belligerent parrots.
+You should consider shopping at stores or businesses beginning with the letter O, but do not buy any products with a serial number or product code containing the number 775508.
 Your preferred shopping venue is high-end specialty stores.
 Your special symbol is the forward slash (/).

 Is this You?